Nosaiii/hexrpg/README.md

 ### Installing

-A step by step series of examples that will tell you how to get a development environment running
+A step by step series of examples that will tell you how to get a development environment running.

-First, open up your command prompt and navigate (using the `cd` command) to a folder where you would like clone the repository to
+First, open up your command prompt and navigate (using the `cd` command) to a folder where you would like to clone the repository to.
-Example:
 ```
 cd "C:\IntelliJ-projects\"
 ```